codingkapoor/scala-coding-bat/README.md

+# Scala CodingBat
-# Solutions to CodingBat problems in Scala
+Solutions to CodingBat problems in Scala

 ## Warmup-I
 ### [sleepIn]()